Bootsy Collins: Filmography

-Collins played an alien version of himself in the R-rated Williams Street spring break special Freaknik: The Musical on Adult Swim in March 2010.
+Collins played an alien version of himself in the Williams Street spring break special Freaknik: The Musical on Adult Swim in March 2010.

 On April 15, 2011, he appeared on Later... with Jools Holland, performing a memorable snippet of funk with Jools.

-In the fall of 2011, Collins began being featured in a TV commercial for Old Navy in which he is making "boots" made by Bootsy to be sold at Old Navy.
+In the fall of 2011, Collins was featured in a television commercial for Old Navy in which he makes "boots made by Bootsy" to be sold at Old Navy.